Wikia/guidelines/APIDesign/README.md

  * `If-Unmodified-Since`: Can be used to make `GET` or `PUT` conditional.
 	 Combined with `Last-Modified`.

-All responses should include the following headers:
+All responses will include the following headers:
- * `Cache-Control`: Use to specify how intermediaries should cache.
+ * `Cache-Control`: Use to specify how intermediaries will cache.
 	 See [here](http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html#sec13.1.3)
 	 for more details.
  * `Content-Type`: This determines the parser used by the client and the